Susanne85/weatherDashboard/README.md

 The user can choose to enter a new city or select a city/town from a list of previous searches.

 The data returned is in metrics, so temperature is in degrees Celieus.

+A list of previous towns/cities searched is displayed and the usr can choose to select one of those entries and current weather data and five day forecast willl be provided.